 MEET THE BOKY MAMIKO VOLUNTEERS - SUMMER 2019

 My name is MICHAEL MÜLLER and I am currently studying for a Master's degree in Geography at the University of Bern.
 At the same time I am attending a teachers training program at Bern University of Teacher Education.
 I am particularly interested in sustainable development and hope that I can help to ensure a sustainable positive impact of the Boky Mamiko project for the local community in all dimensions.
-Especially I hope that I can give some inputs about environmental education but also learn a lot from the local community about land management and their notion of sustainable development during the six weeks I will stay in Djangoa in July and August 2019.
+During the six weeks I stayed in Djangoa in July and August 2019, I hope I gave some inputs about environmental education but also I learned a lot from the local community about their notion of sustainable development.